kosamad/little-explorers/TESTING.md

     - A user can easily log out of their account using the "Sign Out" button in the nav bar.

-4. As an administrator I want to be able to:
+As an administrator I want to be able to:

 - Sign into my account quickly and easily.

+    - Admins log in via the same navigation link as all users in the navigation bar.

 - Edit any recommendation if necessary.

+    - Admin users cannot edit a user's post.
+After working on the site, I realized that allowing admins to edit user posts might undermine user confidence, as they wouldn't know if a review was genuine or if it had been altered by an admin.
+Users have the ability to edit their own posts and can contact admins for assistance if needed.
+Admins retain the ability to delete posts to ensure that malicious or inappropriate content can be addressed promptly.

 - Add a new holiday type category.

+    - A new holiday type can be added from the Holiday Type page using the Add button.
+The form is easy and simple to use making it easy for admin staff to add new catagories.

 - Edit a new holiday type category.

+    - A existing holiday type can be edited easily using the "Edit" button on each Holiday type.

 - Delete a user if necessary.

+    - The Users page, accessible only to admin staff, provides an overview of all registered users on the site.
+Admins can search for users by email address or username, granting them the ability to identify and address any instances of inappropriate content posted by users.
+This functionality ensures the maintenance of a safe and appropriate environment on the site.

 - Receive email messages from the site users.

+    - The contact form is seamlessly integrated with the little.explorers@gmail.com account.
+When messages are submitted, they are automatically sent and the content is formatted for easy readability.
+Each email includes the sender's name, email address, and the message content, ensuring efficient communication and follow-up.

 - Log out of my account easily.

+    - Like all users of the site.
+It is easy to log out using the "Sign out" Link in the navigation bar.

 ## Real User Testing